-Before activating FLEX mode, tilt header back by retracting the hydraulic tilt cylinder or checking that manual tilt turnbuckle is set at 16-1/4" (41.3 cm).
+1. Before activating FLEX mode, tilt header back by retracting the hydraulic tilt cylinder.

 FLEX mode should only be operated with the header tilted back.

 2. Ensure the gauge wheel isolation valves are in the open position.

 3. Move the cutting mode sensor selection switch to the left until the FLEX icon is activated.